muzairkhattak/ViFi-CLIP/README.md

 --only_test --resume /PATH/TO/CKPT --opts TEST.NUM_CLIP 4 TEST.NUM_CROP 3
 ```

+## Contact
+If you have any questions, please create an issue on this repository or contact at uzair.khattak@mbzuai.ac.ae or hanoona.bangalath@mbzuai.ac.ae .

 # Citation
-If you use our work, please consider citing
+If you use our approach (code, model or dataset splits) in your research, please consider citing:
 ```
 @article{hanoona2022vificlip,
     title={Finetuned CLIP models are efficient video learners},